streetsidesoftware/inject-markdown/README.md

   --clean               Remove the injected content.
   --verbose             Verbose output.
   --silent              Only output errors.
+  --no-stop-on-errors   Do not stop if an error occurs.
+  --write-on-error      write the file even if an injection error occurs.
   --color               Force color.
   --no-color            Do not use color.
+  --no-summary          Do not show the summary --dry-run             Process the files, but do not write.
   -V, --version         output the version number
   -h, --help            display help for command
 ```